leotag-source/applications/example/README.md

-# example of simple applications
+# Example of simple applications